By Michael Migliore and Mathieu Westphal.

 - If you want to use the libf3d, please take a look at its documentation.

-- If you want to build F3D and contribute to it, please take a look at the developer documentation.
+- If you want to build F3D, please take a look at the developer documentation.

 F3D is developed by a team of passionate devs.
 Please use F3D, star it on github or even become a sponsor to support us!